aquasecurity/kube-bench/README.md

 ```

 `controls` for the various versions of kubernetes can be found in directories
-with same name as the kubernetes versions under `cfg/`, for example `cfg/1.13`.
+with the same name as the kubernetes versions under `cfg/`, for example `cfg/1.13`.
 `controls` are also organized by distribution under the `cfg` directory for
 example `cfg/ocp-3.10`.